Explosive text messages show PM call Matt Hancock 'f****** hopeless' over testing

-BORIS Johnson described his health minster as "f*****g hopeless" over the lack of testing for coronavirus at the start of the pandemic, according to text messages released today.
+BORIS Johnson described his health minister as "f*****g hopeless" over the lack of testing for coronavirus at the start of the pandemic, according to text messages released today.

 Among the evidence, which he claims illustrates his criticism of health secretary Mr Hancock as a 'liar' and incompetent, was a text allegedly from the Prime Minister describing his health secretary in unfavourable terms.